Fahim9083/COIT20246-Journal-Fahim-Hasan/week02.md

 ## My Description of VirtualBox

-VirtualBox is virtualization software that allows a computer to run virtual machines.
-A virtual machine works like a separate computer and can have its own operating system.
-VirtualBox is useful for learning, testing and running different operating systems without installing them directly on the physical computer.
+A computer can run virtual machines thanks to virtualization software called VirtualBox.
+A virtual machine can have its own operating system and functions similarly to a standalone computer.
+You may learn, test, and run various operating systems without physically installing them on your computer by using VirtualBox.

 ---

 ## My Description of OpenWRT

-OpenWRT is a Linux-based operating system designed mainly for networking devices such as routers.
-It provides tools and features for managing network connections and network settings.
-OpenWRT can also be run as a virtual machine, which makes it useful for learning about networking and network administration.
+A Linux-based operating system called OpenWRT was created primarily for networking equipment like routers.
+It offers capabilities and tools for controlling network configurations and connections.
+OpenWRT is helpful for learning about networking and network administration because it can also be used as a virtual computer.

 ---